NFT Gaming. What Do You Need to Know?

 NFTs experienced an investment surge throughout 2021, as many artists used this technology to sell the rights to the original versions of their digital art.
 The status created by the legitimate artwork scarcity caught the attention of several audiences, especially celebrities and public personalities.
 Even the first tweet ever posted made it to the NFT marketplaces.

 By 2022, specialists predict that the new NFT trend will revolve around gaming.
 Gamers have been buying, selling, and trading in-game and game-related items for quite some time, but now NFTs seems to offer a safer option to market such collectibles.
+Do you think to mint your own collection?
+Look the differences between polygon vs solana and other networks.

 What Is the Role of NFT in the Gaming Industry?